dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

     0: 1 windows (created Thu Jan 28 08:15:20 2016) [190x50] (attached)
     2: 2 windows (created Thu Jan 28 09:11:59 2016) [190x50]

-This shows that I have two Tmux sessions running, one of which is attached to a Terminal window already.
+This shows that I have two Tmux sessions running, one of which is attached to a terminal window already.
 To attach to a session just use the `attach` command at the terminal prompt:

     $ tmux attach